leroyvaughan/top-ten-heroes-reactjs/README.md

 It appears that NodeJs and ReactJs are like Peanut Butter and Jelly.
 So, because I know NodeJs pretty well, I decided to do some ReactJs apps to display my Software Development 'prowess'.
 Also, so I could incorporate it into my projects at YGEIA group and obsolete the Jade Views.

-This is another redux of My Top Ten Heroes, which was originally done with Angular 2; but with a spruced up UI and a database this time.
+This is another redo of My Top Ten Heroes, which was originally done with Angular 2; but with a spruced up UI and a database this time.

+*Also, for the homepage (heroes list) I used my own NPM Module: 'react-coverflow-mod', which is a fork of 'react-coverflow' with some slight modifications.

 Here's the running app online: